Dhan API Static IP: Fix Your Cloud Bot After the SEBI Deadline

 dhan = dhanhq("client_id", "access_token")

 Set HTTPS_PROXY and HTTP_PROXY before initializing the dhanhq client.
-The library uses requests under the hood and reads proxy settings from environment variables.
-All outbound calls route through Shield from that point.
+The library uses requests under the hood.
+It reads proxy settings from environment variables.
+All outbound calls route through QuotaGuard Shield from that point.

-Your static IP is in your QuotaGuard Shield dashboard.
+Your static IP is in your QuotaGuard dashboard.
 Log in to your Dhan API dashboard at api.dhan.co and look for the IP whitelisting or static IP settings.
 If you don't see it or the process isn't clear, contact Dhan support directly.
 Don't guess at the URL or skip this step.
+The registration has to happen on Dhan's end before your API calls will succeed.

 Once Dhan has registered your static IP, test with a simple balance or holdings call before running your full strategy.
-The 401 should resolve to a successful response.
+The 401 you saw earlier should resolve to a successful response.

 Latency Won't Affect Your Strategy

-Shield adds roughly 10-50ms per request.
-HFT firms don't deploy on Heroku.
+It doesn't matter for the strategies that hit this static IP wall.
+High-frequency trading firms don't deploy on Heroku or Render.
 They use NSE co-location.
-If you're running a cloud-based bot, you're running daily bars, hourly signals, or intraday momentum.
-For those timeframes, 20-50ms is irrelevant.
+If you're running a cloud-based bot, you're running daily bars, hourly signals, intraday momentum, or options strategies.
+For those timeframes, 20 to 50ms is irrelevant.
+Your fill quality is determined by the market, not the proxy hop.

-The SEBI requirement is an identity verification layer.
-It runs at connection time, before orders are placed.
+SEBI's static IP requirement is an identity verification layer.
+It runs at connection time, before any orders are placed.
 It's not in the critical path of execution speed.
-It needs to succeed.
+It's a handshake that proves you're a registered, traceable trader.
+That handshake needs to succeed.
 It doesn't need to be fast.

 Get Back to Trading

-We confirmed the connection on April 2, 2026. api.dhan.co responds through a QuotaGuard Shield proxy.
+We confirmed the connection on April 2, 2026. api.dhan.co responds through QuotaGuard Shield's proxy.
 The infrastructure works.
 The registration step is what's left on your end.

 QuotaGuard Static IP Blog